Eviction if you’re staying in temporary accommodation

 Eviction for breaking your tenancy agreement

 If you are staying in temporary accommodation, you will probably be a common law tenant, or, if you are staying for longer than six months, a short Scottish secure tenant.
-If a private landlord provides your accommodation, you may be a short assured tenant.
+If a private landlord provides your accommodation, you may have a private residential tenancy.

 You can therefore be evicted from your accommodation for breaking your tenancy agreement, for example, for not paying your rent or for behaving in an antisocial way.
-Read the pages on eviction of short Scottish secure tenants, eviction of common law tenants and eviction of short assured tenants to find out the legal process the council or your landlord will need to follow to evict you.
+Read the pages on eviction of short Scottish secure tenants, eviction of common law tenants and eviction from your private tenancy to find out the legal process the council or your landlord will need to follow to evict you.

 If you have one of these tenancy agreements, you cannot be evicted without a court order.
 However, if you are staying in a hostel, you can be evicted without a court order.
 See 'what if I'm staying in a hostel' below.